 8. Teacup Fox Terrier

 The Teacup Fox Terrier has a calmer personality than the standard variation of the breed, especially when it comes to Teacup dog breeds.
-These little dynamites are active and agile, and they need a lot of exercise on a regular basis.
+These little dynamites are active and agile, and they need a lot of exercises regularly.

 9. Miniature Collie